MultiSafepay/docs/content/payments/methods/billing-suite/pay-after-delivery/about.md

 - You cannot refund more than the amount of the original transaction.

 - You can't process refunds after the invoice is transfered to a collection agency (usually 6 weeks after shipping the order). **Shipped** status is not visible in your MultiSafepay account.
-To check the date of shipment, email <support@multifactor.nl>.
+To check the date of shipment, email <support@multifactor.nl>

 - Refunds are only processed if there are enough funds in your MultiSafepay balance.